danielwanja/angular-seed/README.md

 gulp dev
 ```

+Moreover, Gulp will sit and
+watch the source files for changes and the application is live reloaded in the browser.

 TODO: show enabling proxy

 ### Running the App in Production

 This really depends on how complex is your app and the overall infrastructure of your system, but
-the general rule is that all you need in production are all the files under the `app/` directory.
+the general rule is that all you need in production are all the files under the `dist/` and `bower_components/` directory.
 Everything else should be omitted.

 TODO: dist+bower_components.
 Show S3 deploy